rkemery-msft/pcap-ai-analyzer/README.md

 GPT_5_CHAT_MODEL=gpt-5-chat    # Your chat model deployment name
 ```

 **Model Information:** GPT-5 is an advanced reasoning model series from Azure OpenAI.
-The `gpt-5-chat` model (128K context) is optimized for conversational tasks and detailed analysis, providing excellent quality for PCAP analysis.
+The `gpt-5-chat` model (128K context) is optimized for conversational tasks and detailed analysis.
 Use the deployment name configured in your Azure OpenAI resource.

 ### Advanced Options